letxbe/letxbe/README.md

 ## Known issues

+The response of `get_document` contains hard-coded enum values.

 ## Report an issue

 Use github default issue tracker or contact us via email at [team@letxbe.ai](mailto:team@letxbe.ai).

 # TODO
+* add examples of artefact and target in return
+* add documentation on artefact/target key-value pairs
 * Generate documentation for type sub-package
 * Add better handling of HTTP status when there's an error
 * Use python badge shields based on classifiers in setup, see